-The Compensation and Management Committee evaluates the performance of the President and Chief Executive Officer and presents its evaluation and recommendation annually for base salary adjustment, if any, to the Board of Directors for approval.
+The Corporate Development and Governance Committee evaluates the performance of the President and Chief Executive Officer and presents its evaluation annually to the Compensation and Management Committee for recommendation annually for base salary adjustment, if any, to the Board of Directors for approval.
 The President and Chief Executive Officer evaluates the performance of Mr. Fain, our Chief Financial Officer, Treasurer and Secretary, and presents his evaluation and recommendation annually for a base salary adjustment, if any, to the Compensation and Management Committee, which, in turn, may recommend acceptance of or adjustment to such base salary recommendation to the Board of Directors.
-If adjustments to base salaries are recommended and approved, the adjustments are made to be effective for a period ranging from twelve to fifteen months from the date of the last salary adjustment.
+If adjustments to base salaries are recommended and approved, the adjustments are made to be effective for a period ranging from twelve months from the date of the last salary adjustment.

-In 2021, Mr. Popielec and Mr. Fain informed the Compensation and Management Committee, that they would voluntarily forego any base salary increases for 2021, although they were eligible for increases based on a number of factors including individual and Company performance.
 In October 2022, the Board of Directors, at the recommendation of the Compensation and Management Committee, approved a base salary increase of 3.0% for Mr. Popielec (\$531,761 to \$547,715) and 3.0% for Mr. Fain (\$338,713 to \$348,875).
-The salary increases were approved by the Committee based on a number of factors including individual and Company performance.
 On November 22, 2022, upon his appointment as President and Chief Executive Officer, the Board of Directors upon recommendation of the Compensation and Management Committee, approved a base salary of \$375,000 for Mr. Manna.
 His salary as President, Battery & Energy Products prior to his appointment as President and Chief Executive Officer had been \$253,000.
+In October 2023, the Board of Directors, at the recommendation of the Compensation and Management Committee, approved a base salary increase of 3.0% for Mr. Manna (\$375,000 to \$386,249) and 3.0% for Mr. Fain (\$348,875 to \$359,341).
+The salary increases were approved by the Compensation and Management Committee based on a number of factors including individual and Company performance.